 Setting Function Close drawer when launcher is clicked Select this option if you want a drawer on a panel to close when you choose a launcher in the drawer.

-Animation Select this option if you want your panels to show and to hide in an animated style.
+TABLE 10-3 Settings for Panels (Continued) Setting Function Drawer and Panel Animation Select this option if you want your panels and drawers to show and to hide in an animated style.
+Animation speed Select the speed of the panel animation from the drop-down list.

-(D 1 / 1 1 TABLE 10- 3 Settings tor Pane ls ((Continued)

-Setting Function Animation speed Select the speed of the panel animation from the drop-down list box.